Welcome to the Graveyard

 Pumpkin & Spice

 Pumpkin and Spice are two female squirrels I happened to find in a single October night.
-I refer to them as The Twins, though I found them in two different spots and they are likely not related.
+They were in two different places, but I decomposed and cleaned them together anyway, letting them be friends in the afterlife.

 Bone Cleaning